O-X-L/opnsense-api-client/README.md

 # OPNSense API Client

-This is a client for interacting with the official OPNSense API.
+This is a Python3 client for interacting with the official OPNSense API.

+It enables simple management and automation of OPNSense firewalls.
+An interactive CLI interface might be added later on.

+The base-code is a Fork of this [OPNSense Ansible-Collection](https://github.com/ansibleguy/collection_opnsense) that was refactored for use within raw Python.

 This can be useful if you want to automate your Infrastructure and do not use [Ansible](https://www.ansible.com/how-ansible-works/).

-The base-code is a Fork of this [OPNSense Ansible-Collection](https://github.com/ansibleguy/collection_opnsense) that was refactored for use within raw Python.

 **WARNING**: This project is still in early development!
 The forked code is pretty much stable, but the refactor may not yet be.